fairdataihub/dev.fairdataihub.org/docs/analytics/overview.md

 As Google Analytics phases out Universal Analytics we have switched to a custom built platform that can handle event tracking from all of our apps.

 As of right now the new analytics system exposes a REST api endpoint that can be used to send data to.
-It only accepts data for storage and cannot be used to retreive data from the database.
+It only accepts data for storage and cannot be used to retrieve data from the database.

 ## Tech stack